Honoré de Balzac

 Categories. • Arts, Letters, Music •

 Credits.
 This page was last revised on June 20, 2018.
 This page originally submitted on June 20, 2018, by Andrew Ruppenstein of Sacramento, California.
-This page has been viewed 33 times since then.
+This page has been viewed 37 times since then and 4 times this year.
 Photos: 1, 2. submitted on June 20, 2018, by Andrew Ruppenstein of Sacramento, California.